isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Thai Basil.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
-However, the leaves will become bitter when the plant starts to flower.
-Most gardeners will harvest their crop around a month and a half after sowing. </p>
+<p>Plants can be harvested for leaves at any time.
+They are typically harvested continuously via the cut-and-come-again method.
+Regular harvesting via pruning will encourage bushiness and keep the plant productive.</p>
-<p>The whole plant can be harvested once by cutting the head at the base or multiple times by harvesting the older leaves as per the cut-and-come-again method.</p>
+<p>Seeds can be harvested from flowers that have developed into dry, brown seed capsules.</p>

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe>
 <br><br>